wchristian/perl5_wiki/Defaults-for-v7.md

 # Intro

 The following defaults have been proposed for Perl 7.
 They were chosen because the belief is that they would break very little well behaved code.

+One or more audits of these defaults against CPAN should be attempted in order to understand how much of it would break if we chose this.

 # On by default